tanzu-end-to-end/tko-workshop/workshop/content/workshop-overview.md

 ![TKO Overview](images/tko-architecture.png)

 Tanzu for Kubernetes Operations helps operations team build, manage, secure and monitor consistent Kubernetes platform at scale across on-premises, public clouds, and edge.

-On Day 0, Standardize Cluster provisioning and enable Developer self-service access to Kubernetes clusters across multi-cloud environments
+On Day 0, standardize cluster provisioning and enable developer self-service access to Kubernetes clusters across multi-cloud environments

-- Tanzu for Kubernetes operations helps deploy consistent, scalable Kubernetes clusters that automatically install Cloud/Infrastructure specific Kubernetes Drivers like CNI, CSI such that the clusters are ready and can cater to development teams needs around provisioning persistent storage volumes and Networking Services.
+- Tanzu for Kubernetes operations helps deploy consistent, scalable Kubernetes clusters that automatically install cloud/infrastructure specific Kubernetes drivers like CNI, CSI such that the clusters are ready and can cater to development teams needs around provisioning persistent storage volumes and networking services.
-- Development teams can be given Role based Access Control (RBAC) to clusters authenticated via an Identity provider.
+- Development teams can be given role based access control (RBAC) to clusters authenticated via an identity provider.
 Development teams can then access these clusters in a self-service manner.

 For Day 1, Implement Access, Security, Quota and Backup Policies